 Praised for her “thrilling vocal color” and “sweetly winning” presence, American soprano Anya Matanovič (ma ta’ no vich) made her international opera debut as Musetta in Franco Zeffirelli’s captivating production of Puccini’s La bohème with the New Israeli Opera.
 In her debut with the Glimmerglass Festival as Micaëla, she was praised for her “sinuous soprano with its golden timbre and silky-smooth legato, [which] charmed the ears immediately…” and “first-class performance” (David Abrams, Musical Criticism).

-The soprano’s engagements during the COVID-19 impacted 2020-2021 season include Violetta in La traviata with Opera Santa Barbara and Beethoven’s 9th Symphony, plus concert excerpts by the composer, with the Santa Barbara Symphony (cancelled).
+The 2021-2022 season brings Anya’s highly-anticipated return to Seattle Opera, singing one of opera’s most cherished roles, Susanna in Le nozze di Figaro, as well as her return to Opera Santa Barbara, bowing as Violetta in La traviata.
+The soprano’s engagements during the COVID-19 impacted 2020-2021 season included Freia in Jonathan Dove’s adaptation of Das Rheingold (performed) and Violetta in La traviata (cancelled) with Opera Santa Barbara, as well as performances of Beethoven’s 9th Symphony, plus concert excerpts by the composer, with the Santa Barbara Symphony (cancelled).

 The 2014-2015 season brought anticipated role debuts for Ms. Matanovič, as Violetta in La traviata with Boston Lyric Opera, as well as Stella in Previn’s A Streetcar Named Desire in a return to Kentucky Opera.
 In the 2013-2014 season the soprano debuted with Opera Memphis, as Gilda in Rigoletto, Arizona Opera, for Musetta in La bohème, the Qatar Philharmonic Orchestra, for Carmina Burana under Alastair Willis, and made a return to the Boston Youth Symphony, as Pamina in The Magic Flute.